-For nearly 50 years, our dedicated volunteers have become the heart and soul of our programs.
+For over 50 years, our dedicated volunteers have become the heart and soul of our programs.
 Acción Latina is always accepting applications for those individuals interested in working to enhance our mission of promoting cultural arts, community media and civic engagement as a way of building healthy and empowered Latino communities.
 With your generous time and efforts, we can continue to be of service and a safe space for our community.

 In our Cultural Arts Programming: